Which branch would you like to contact?

 Group Stage

-The group stage is relatively easy to plan for with kick offs for England at 21:00 on Wednesday 17th June 2026, 21:00 on Tuesday 23rd June 2026 and 22:00 on Saturday 27th June 2026.
-However, even now it is time to start planning because many pubs will have hours limited to 22:30 on a Sunday and 23:00 on a Wednesday to Saturday.
-With games not starting until 21:00 on the Sunday and 22:00 on the Saturday, are Temporary Event Notices needed to extend the hours on those evenings, albeit with no extra time or penalties the game is unlikely to last any longer than two hours?
+The group stage is relatively easy to plan for with kick offs for England at 21:00 on Wednesday 17th June, 21:00 on Tuesday 23rd June and 22:00 on Saturday 27th June.
+However, even now it is time to start planning.
+With games not starting until 21:00 and 22:00 are Temporary Event Notices needed to extend your hours to ensure your customers can enjoy post-game analysis over another drink (albeit with no extra time or penalties the game is unlikely to last any longer than two hours)?

-It is at this point however that any certainty ends.
+After the group stage is the point however that any certainty ends.
 One would hope that as the top seed England will finish top of Group L, but we are all used to the England rollercoaster at any tournament and, whilst England have navigated recent group stages in major tournaments fairly easily, it would be dangerous to assume that England will finish first this time around.
-The real difficulty in planning for the showing of future games is that with the final round of group games being on 27th June 2026 there is no guarantee before their last group game (unless England have won both games and every other game in the group has ended in a draw) that England will finish top of the group.
+The real difficulty in planning for the showing of future games is that with the final round of group games being on 27th June there is no guarantee before their last group game (unless England have won both games and every other game in the group has ended in a draw) that England will finish top of the group.

+Despite the relaxation of licensing hours there is some complex planning required.
 Come the last round of group games with no certainty of England finishing first, can publicans risk not issuing Temporary Event Notices to cover the scenario of England finishing second or third after the group games have completed?
-To do so however, with the last game being on 27th June 2026, Temporary Event Notices (“TENs”) would need to be issued before the last group game to accommodate the possibility of England finishing second or third.
-This should be the way forward for publicans because should England then finish first, kicking off at 17:00 on 1st July 2026, the TENs that have been issued to cover the midnight kick off on 3rd July or the 02:30 kick off on 4th July could then be withdrawn.
+To do so however, with the last game being on 27th June, Temporary Event Notices (“TENs”) would need to be issued before the last group game to accommodate the possibility of England finishing second or third.
+This should be the way forward for publicans because should England then finish first, kicking off at 17:00 on 1st July, the TENs that have been issued to cover the midnight kick off on 3rd July or the 02:30 kick off on 4th July could then be withdrawn.
 It is after that point things then become a little clearer for the route for England to hopefully progress.

 England come second in Group L

-In the scenario of England finishing second in Group L, England then simply have 20:00 kick offs on Monday 6th July 2026 in the last 16, Friday 10th July 2026 and Tuesday 14th July 2026 in the quarter-final and semi-final respectively, and then let’s hope in the final on Sunday 19th July 2026 again at 20:00 but England finishing first or third in Group L however it is a different kettle of fish.
+In the scenario of England finishing second (and assuming they win their Last 32 game for which a TEN is required as stated above) England then simply have 20:00 kick offs on Monday 6th July in the last 16, Friday 10th July in the quarter-final and Tuesday 14th July in the semi-final respectively, and then let’s hope in the final on Sunday 19th July again at 20:00.
+All these games after the Last 32 will benefit from the extension until 01:00.

 England finish third in Group L